 Hegseth directs 20% cut to top military leadership positions

-WASHINGTON (AP) — Defense Secretary Pete Hegseth on Monday directed the active duty military to shed 20% of its four-star general officers as the Trump administration keeps pushing the services to streamline their top leadership positions.
+WASHINGTON (AP) — Defense Secretary Pete Hegseth on Monday directed the active duty military to shed 20% of its four-star general officers as the Trump administration moves forward with deep cuts that it says will promote efficiency but that critics worry could result in a more politicized force.

-Hegseth also told the National Guard to shed 20% of its top positions.
+As Pentagon chief, Hegseth has touted his efforts to root out any programming or leadership that endorses diversity in the ranks, tried to terminate transgender service members and begun sweeping changes to enforce a uniform fitness standard for combat positions.

-In a memo dated Monday, Hegseth said the cuts will remove “redundant force structure to optimize and streamline leadership.”

-Hegseth said the cuts aimed to free the military from “unnecessary bureaucratic layers.”
+In a memo announcing the cuts Monday, Hegseth said they would remove “redundant force structure to optimize and streamline leadership.”
+He said the aim was to free the military from “unnecessary bureaucratic layers.”

+Adding to the turmoil in the Pentagon, Hegseth in recent weeks has dismissed or transferred multiple close advisers, tightly narrowing his inner circle.
+He also has been facing questions from both Democrats and Republicans about his handling of sensitive information and use of the Signal messaging app.

+There are about 800 general officers in the military, but only 44 of those are four-star general or flag officers.
+The Army has the largest number of general officers, with 219, including eight four-star generals.

+The number of general officer positions in the military is set by law.
+Members of Congress were not provided with the advance notification they normally would receive on the cuts but were given a “very brief alert” this afternoon, according to a congressional staffer, who spoke on condition of anonymity to provide details not made public.

-The Pentagon is under pressure to slash spending and personnel as part of the broader federal government cuts pushed by President Donald Trump’s administration and ally Elon Musk’s Department of Government Efficiency.
+The Pentagon is under pressure to slash spending and personnel as part of the broader federal government cuts pushed by Trump and ally Elon Musk’s Department of Government Efficiency.

 Also last week the Army confirmed that there will be a military parade on Trump’s birthday in June, as part of the celebration around the service’s 250th birthday.
 Officials say it will cost tens of millions of dollars.